cartesi/docs/docs/tutorials/gpg-verify/larger-files.md

 Which, as noted in the [previous section](../gpg-verify/full-dapp.md), represents that the computation successfully identified the document's signature as valid.

 With this setup, the Cartesi Compute nodes have downloaded the data from IPFS, computed the Merkle root hashes locally, and checked them against the drive's advertised hashes.
-As such, the data was *never* uploaded to the blockchain.
+As such, the data was _never_ uploaded to the blockchain.
 However, should the data be removed from IPFS, which cannot be verified by on-chain code, any node that cannot retrieve it will request the drive's provider to post the data.
 This process is done automatically by Cartesi Compute, and it can be reproduced here by simply instantiating the same computation using the correct Merkle root hashes but invalid IPFS paths.

 ## Conclusion

-In this last section, we have seen how Cartesi Compute allows DApps to handle inputs larger than those normally viable for blockchain applications, and in a much more efficient way.
+In this last section, we have seen how Cartesi Compute allows dApps to handle inputs larger than those normally viable for blockchain applications, and in a much more efficient way.

 Furthermore, this GPG verification tutorial as a whole, albeit relatively simple, illustrates how Cartesi Compute enables smart contracts to solve common and relevant tasks by taking advantage of proven and mature libraries available in Linux, like `GnuPG`, and without compromising on decentralization.
 The advantages of this strategy should not be taken lightly, since re-implementing such tools in Solidity is often unfeasible and almost always less secure, given that it will inevitably lack the maturity and stability that comes with decades of usage and refinement.